sisinflab/warprec/docs/source/recommenders/context.rst

         neg_samples: 2

 - NFM (Neural Factorization Machines):
-    An extension of Factorization Machines that seamlessly combines the linearity of FM in modeling second-order feature interactions and the non-linearity of neural networks in modeling higher-order feature interactions.
-    It replaces the standard second-order interaction term of FM with a "Bi-Interaction Pooling" layer followed by a Multi-Layer Perceptron (MLP).
-    This allows the model to capture more complex and non-linear dependencies between users, items, and context features. **This model requires contextual information to function properly.**
+    An extension of Factorization Machines that replaces the standard second-order interaction term with a "Bi-Interaction Pooling" layer followed by a Multi-Layer Perceptron (MLP).
+This architecture allows the model to capture complex, non-linear, and higher-order dependencies between features. **This model requires contextual information to function properly.**

 .. code-block:: yaml